William Stanback

-William Stanback (born July 6, 1994) is an American professional football running back with the Ottawa Redblacks of the Canadian Football League (CFL).
+William Stanback (born July 6, 1994) is an American professional football running back.
+He most recently played with the Ottawa Redblacks of the Canadian Football League (CFL).
 He played college football at Virginia Union and UCF.
 He has also been a member of the Green Bay Packers and Las Vegas Raiders of the National Football League (NFL), and the Montreal Alouettes of the CFL.

 College career

+UCF

 Stanback began his college football career at UCF.
 In 2013, during a game against Rutgers, Stanback delivered a hit to Rutgers defensive back Anthony Cioffi that went viral and made that night's SportsCenter Top 10 plays.
 In 2014, Stanback was named to the All-American Athletic Conference First-team.
 On September 22, 2015, Stanback was dismissed from UCF after reportedly failing multiple marijuana tests.

+Virginia Union

 Stanback then played for Virginia Union.
 In 2016, he rushed for 1,299 yards and was named to the All-CIAA First Team.